Updated: Jun 23

 Bring a large pot of heavily salted water to a boil.
 Add the pasta and cook according to package instructions until al dente.
 Reserve 1/2 cup of the pasta water, then drain the pasta in a colander and set aside.

-Wipe out the same pot to dry and place it back on the stove over medium heat.
-Add the butter to melt, then toss in the corn.
+Meanwhile, add the butter to a large sauce pot to melt, then toss in the corn.
 Season with a pinch of salt and sauté 2-3 minutes.
 Pour in the prepared tomato confit and give the sauce a big stir as you bring to a low boil.
 Reduce the heat to simmer, cooking the sauce 5-7 minutes until slightly reduced.
 Check for seasoning, adding more salt and pepper if needed.

-Toss the pasta back into the sauce (still set over low heat) along with the arugula, toasted pine nuts, basil, and Parmesan.
-Stir to incorporate and simmer everything another 2 minutes, adding the remaining pasta water if the sauce gets to thick.
+Toss the pasta back into the sauce (still set over low heat) along with the parmesan and a splash of the pasta water.
+Stir to incorporate and simmer everything another 2 minutes, adding the remaining pasta water if the sauce gets too thick.